vladimiroltean/linux/Documentation/networking/statistics.rst

 Please note for example that detailed error statistics must be added into the general `rx_error` / `tx_error` counters.

-The `.ndo_get_stats64` callback can not sleep because of accesses via `/proc/net/dev`.
-If driver may sleep when retrieving the statistics from the device it should do so periodically asynchronously and only return a recent copy from `.ndo_get_stats64`.
-Ethtool interrupt coalescing interface allows setting the frequency of refreshing statistics, if needed.
+Drivers may sleep when retrieving the statistics from the device, or they might read the counters periodically and only return in `.ndo_get_stats64` a recent copy collected asynchronously.
+In the latter case, the ethtool interrupt coalescing interface allows setting the frequency of refreshing statistics.

 Retrieving ethtool statistics is a multi-syscall process, drivers are advised to keep the number of statistics constant to avoid race conditions with